ishan-malik-25/AnteaterDynamics/README.md

 ----------------------------------------------------------------------------------------------------------------------------------

-Update 2/20/2025 - Ishan
+Update 2/20/2025 - Noah

 FEA on our custom end effector brackets has been completed.
-We were discussing manufacturing materials for custom components, and had considered either 1060 Aluminum or ABS plastic.
-The project intention is to design the robot for at home manufacturing as well as mass production, and thus want to emphasize additive manufacturing technologies.
+We were discussing manufacturing materials for custom components and had considered either 1060 Aluminum or ABS plastic.
+The project's intention is to design the robot for at-home manufacturing as well as mass production, and thus want to emphasize additive manufacturing technologies.
 However, we were concerned that certain connecting components may need a stronger aluminum material to handle the loads.
-However, the simulation results show that a simple ABS plastic is structuraly sound even under a 2X scaled load.
+However, the simulation results show that a simple ABS plastic is structurally sound even under a 2X scaled load.
 In the simulation, the bracket assembly is subjected to a 12 N force acting on the four bracket screw holes.
 Using aluminum, the maximum displacement is only 0.00063 mm, and for ABS the maximum displacement is 0.022955 mm.
 Such a small displacement, even using ABS, has proven that using ABS plastic is sufficient for our custom bracket.

 ![image](https://github.com/user-attachments/assets/60c3b263-fe6d-4e85-9054-56020f516c4a)